ThorstenBr/DAN2on3/README.md

 * Uses standard GNU makefiles usable for Linux and Windows WSL environment.
 Just run "make" in the root folder to build.
 * A Python3 interpreter is required.
 * The [ca65](https://github.com/cc65/cc65) 6502 assembler from  Ullrich von Bassewitz is required.
+* The [AppleCommander](https://github.com/AppleCommander/AppleCommander) utility to build disks is included - but requires the installation of a Java Runtime Environment.
 * A utility ([A3Driverutil](https://github.com/robjustice/a3driverutil)) by Robert Justice to manipulate Apple /// SOS.DRIVER files is included.

 A prebuilt driver and disks in various formats are available.
 See [releases](https://github.com/ThorstenBr/DAN2on3/releases).